Distribution's template estimate with Wasserstein metrics: Statistical Applications

-Then we call a geodesic $\gamma_2$ minimizes \eqref{geoPCA} over all geodesics that have at least one point in common with $\gamma_1$ and that are orthogonal to $\gamma_1$ at all points in common.
-Every point $\mu^\star$ that minimizes $\mu \mapsto \frac{1}{J} \sum_{j=1}^J W_2^2(\mu_j,\mu)$ over all common points of $\gamma_1$ and $\gamma_2$ will be called a principal component geodesic mean.
-Given the first and the second principal component geodesics $\gamma_1$ and $\gamma_2$ with principal component geodesic mean $\mu^\star$ we say that a geodesic $\gamma_3$ is a third principal component geodesic if it minimizes \eqref{geoPCA} over all geodesics that meet previous principal components orthogonally at $\mu^\star$.
-Analogously, principal component geodesics of higher order are defined. \\ Here we will focus on the computation of the first geodesic component $\gamma_1$.
-We first define a geodesic starting at a measure $\mu$ with distribution function $F$ and directed by their increasing function $T$ as $\gamma(t)=((1-t)Id+t T)_\# \mu$.
+Then we define the {\it second GPCG}, a geodesic $\gamma_2$ which minimizes \eqref{geoPCA} over all geodesics that have at least one point in common with $\gamma_1$ and that are orthogonal to $\gamma_1$ at all points in common. \\ Every point $\mu^\star$ that minimizes $\mu \mapsto \frac{1}{J} \sum_{j=1}^J W_2^2(\mu_j,\mu)$ over all common points of $\gamma_1$ and $\gamma_2$ will be called a {\it principal component geodesic mean}.
+Given the first and the second principal component geodesics $\gamma_1$ and $\gamma_2$ with principal component geodesic mean $\mu^\star$ we say that a geodesic $\gamma_3$ is a {\it third principal component geodesic} if it minimizes \eqref{geoPCA} over all geodesics that meet previous principal components orthogonally at $\mu^\star$.
+Analogously, principal component geodesics of higher order are defined. \end{definition} Here we will focus on the computation of the first geodesic component $\gamma_1$.
+We will only consider geodesic curves from $\mu_B$, in that case note that $\mu_B=\mu^\star$.
+Hence we root our analysis at the central point given by $\mu_B$ which plays the role of the mean of the sample of distributions.
+In this setting, we first define a geodesic starting at a measure $\mu_B$ directed by a map $T$ as $\gamma(t)=((1-t)Id+t T)_\# \mu_B$.
+We consider a family of maps $T$ such that $(Id,S_j,T)$ is an admissible family of deformations.
 Hence, in that case, the distance of any measure $\mu_j$ with respect to such a geodesic can be written as